-MGMRES is a C++ library which applies the restarted Generalized Minimum Residual (GMRES) algorithm to solve a sparse linear system, using compressed row (CR) or sparse triplet (ST) format, by Lili Ju.
+MGMRES, a C++ library which applies the restarted Generalized Minimum Residual (GMRES) algorithm to solve a sparse linear system, using compressed row storage (CRS) or sparse triplet (ST) format, by Lili Ju.

 One matrix format used is the ST or "sparse triplet" format, which sets NZ_NUM to the number of nonzeros, and stores the K-th nonzero matrix entry as: